Chapter 1: Who Are You? Who Am I?

 Sakura rolled her eyes.
-"For the last time, no, I don't know these people, if you keep sending them in, I'm going to be annoyed."
+"For the last time, no, I don't know these people.
+If you keep sending them in, I'm going to get annoyed."

-Tsunade smiled slightly, taking her clipboard off her and writing more notes, she simply stated, "Sorry, Sakura, that's exactly what we are going to do."
+Tsunade smiled slightly.
+She gestured to the clipboard and Sakura held it out for her to take.
+Tsunade added to the notes, and simply stated, "Sorry, Sakura, that's exactly what we are going to do."

 The next lady to walk in was a fair skinned woman, with shoulder-length, blonde hair of which a single bang fell down into her face.
 Sakura instantly recognised her.

 "Sweetie?"
-Mebuki Haruno said wearily, her eyes drifted to the various medical equipment she was attached to, before she focused on her daughter's face.
+Mebuki Haruno said warily.
+Her eyes drifted to the various medical equipment by the bed before she focused on her daughter's face.

 "Mum?"
 Sakura's eyes widened.
 Her mother looked older than what she remembered and a little tired – that seemed to be a common theme, everyone looked tired and sounded drained as they talked to her.

 Her mother smiled, somewhat in relief, and pulled up the chair beside her.
-"How are you feeling?"
-She asked, whilst her tone was kind, she had a seriousness in her eyes and an undertone of worry in her voice.
+"How are you feeling?" she asked kindly, however, her eyes were serious and there was an undertone of worry in her voice.

 "Confused," Sakura admitted with a sigh before giving her mother a small smile.
 "But happy to see you."